 Prisma is an app unlike any other.
 When you load an image into Prisma, it sends that image to a server where it’s converted into a particular style of art.
 These styles are modeled on great artists like Picasso and Matisse, but also venture into comic book and futuristic territory.

 You can adjust the strength of the filter, which is fortunate since the app produces a mixture of impressive and slightly-off images.
 Some filters produce images that really look like computer-generated artwork; others transform images into something weird and wonderful.

 Prisma has some of its features locked behind a premium account.
 If you want more styles, unlimited HD renders, and an ad-free experience, you’ll need to subscribe.

 Download: Prisma (Free, subscription available)

 7. Lens Distortions

 This app is all about emulating the look of fancy glass, weather effects, and lighting.
-It also includes some basic photo editing tools, and uses layers to blend various effects together.
+It also includes some basic photo editing tools and uses layers to blend various effects together.

 In addition to lens distortions, like blurs and flares, the app includes bokeh balls, fog, rain, snow, and shimmering effects.
 You can adjust the intensity, position, and scale of the effects as you see fit.
-It’s a great step toward achieving that vintage photography feel on any image that’s already on your iPhone.
+It’s a great step toward achieving that vintage photography feel with any image already on your iPhone.

 Download: Lens Distortions (Free, in-app purchases available)